jiyong-park/jiyong-park.github.io/_pages/research.md

 ### Manuscripts under Review
 1. **Park, J.**, Pang, M.S., Kim, J., and Lee, B. "The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," **under revision for 3rd round review at *Information Systems Research***
 2. **Park, J.**, Han, K., and Lee, B. “An Empirical Analysis of Cloud Computing and Energy Efficiency: A Stochastic Frontier Approach,” **under revision for 2nd round review at *Management Science***
-3. **Park, J.** and Lee, B. "An Empirical Analysis of Information and Communication Technology and Wage Structure: The Role of Environmental Uncertainty," under 1st round review at *Information Systems Research*
+3. **Park, J.** and Lee, B. "Skill-Biased Intelligence Augmentation: An Empirical Analysis of Information and Communication Technology and Wage Structure," under 1st round review at *Information Systems Research*
 4. **Park, J.**, Kim, J., Cho, D. and Lee, B. “Pitching with Style: The Role of Entrepreneur’s Video Pitch on Online Crowdfunding,” under 1st round review at *MIS Quarterly*

 ### Manuscripts in preparation for submission[^1]